Chepstow Castle: Foundation, 1067–1188

 The speed with which William the Conqueror committed to the creation of a castle at Chepstow is testament to its strategic importance.
-There is no evidence for a settlement there of any size before the Norman invasion of Wales, although it is possible that the castle site itself may have previously been a prehistoric or early medieval stronghold.
+There is no evidence for a settlement there of any size before the Norman invasion of Wales, although the castle site itself may have previously been a prehistoric or early medieval stronghold.
 The site overlooked an important crossing point on the River Wye, a major artery of communications inland to Monmouth and Hereford.
 At the time, the Welsh kingdoms in the area were independent of the English Crown and the castle in Chepstow would also have helped suppress the Welsh from attacking Gloucestershire along the Severn shore towards Gloucester.
 However, recent analysis suggests that the rulers of Gwent, who had recently fought against King Harold, may initially have been on good terms with the Normans.

 The precipitous limestone cliffs beside the river afforded an excellent defensive location.
 Building work started under William FitzOsbern in 1067 or shortly afterwards.
 The Great Tower was probably completed by about 1090, possibly intended as a show of strength by King William in dealing with the Welsh king Rhys ap Tewdwr.
 It was constructed in stone from the first (as opposed to wood, like most others built at this time), marking its importance as a stronghold on the border between England and Wales.
 Although much of the stone seems to have been quarried locally, there is also evidence that some of the blocks were re-used from the Roman ruins at Caerwent.

 The castle originally had the Norman name of Striguil, derived from the Welsh word ystraigl meaning "river bend".
 FitzOsbern also founded a priory nearby, and the associated market town and port of Chepstow developed over the next few centuries.
 The castle and the associated Marcher lordship were generally known as Striguil until the late 14th century, and as Chepstow thereafter.